JeremyHudson43/HudsonRepo/README.md

 ``AVL_Tree`` - an implementation of an AVL tree in java that will rotate nodes as they are inserted, and when all nodes have been inserted it will show the heights and balance factors of the nodes with an in-order traversal.

-``Pushdown Automata`` - simulates a deterministic pushdown automata given an input from a text file.
+``PushdownAutomata`` - simulates a deterministic pushdown automata given an input from a text file.

  ## IPython Notebooks
 ``HellingerCalculator`` - uses the Hellinger distance to determine the similarity between two bodies of text using LDA models.